MarkIsTheBest/Nikki-25/README.md

  * Fix to prevent crash when deprecated configuration annotations are used.
  * Change to allow FTC Robot Controller APK to be auto-updated using FIRST Global Control Hub update scripts.
  * Removed samples for non supported / non legal hardware.
- * Improvements to Telemetry.addData block with "text" socket.
+ * Improvements to Debug.INSTANCE.addData block with "text" socket.
  * Updated Blocks sample OpMode list to include Rover Ruckus Vuforia example.
  * Update SDK library version number.